Memorial Continental Hall: History

 Memorial Continental Hall was commissioned by the DAR in 1902 to be used as a headquarters, assembly hall, and meeting place for DAR conferences.
 Architect Edward Pearce Casey designed the building, and construction occurred between 1904 and 1910.
 It was the first of three DAR buildings erected on the same site.
 The nearby Administration Building was built in 1920, and Constitution Hall was built at the opposite end of the site in 1929.
 The Administration Building was expanded in 1950 to unite all three buildings.

-The final act of the 1913 Woman Suffrage Procession, initiated by Alice Paul, was a meeting at the Memorial Continental Hall.
+The final act of the 1913 Woman Suffrage Procession, initiated by Alice Paul, was a meeting at Memorial Continental Hall.
 Speakers were Anna Howard Shaw, Carrie Chapman Catt, Mary Johnston, and Helen Adams Keller.

 Memorial Continental Hall was the site of the Washington Naval Conference in 1921-22, a major diplomatic meeting in which the major powers of the world agreed to limit the sizes and capabilities of their naval forces.

 In 1943 the hall was loaned to the American Red Cross for emergency wartime work.

 In 1949, the stage in the auditorium was removed and the room was converted to a library.